ansis-ai/gethelp/docs/10_odoo/50_website/01_getting_started/01_publish.md

 ## Overview

-In addition to creating great modern websites, ANSIS gives you the possibility to translate it in different languages.
+In addition to creating great modern websites, SYNER-CATALYST gives you the possibility to translate it in different languages.

 ## Process